 Three Ancient Colonies: Caribbean Themes and Variations, Sidney W. Mintz

-Seems incredible to read this book from Mintz, the master of Caribbean studies, and one of the few anthropologists to do fieldwork in former Spanish, French, and English colonies.
-In some ways my course is modeled on one Mintz taught, when we just read a book each week and talked about them.
-I most recently was privileged to play a small role on the Sidney W. Mintz panel at the 2012 meetings of the American Anthropological Association–and be there to celebrate his 90th birthday!
+It was incredible to read this book from Mintz, the master of Caribbean studies, and one of the few anthropologists to do fieldwork in former Spanish, French, and English colonies.
+In some ways my course is modeled on one Mintz taught, when we read a book each week and talked about them.
+I was privileged to play a small role on the Sidney W. Mintz panel at the 2012 meetings of the American Anthropological Association–and be there to celebrate his 90th birthday!
 Mintz is also a nice pairing with Sanabria, as Sanabria discusses much of his work, especially in the chapter on “Food, Cuisine, and Cultural Expression.”
 It’s also a great chance to show the SOAS Open Radio broadcast on YouTube.

 Minerals, Collecting, and Value across the US-Mexico Border, Elizabeth Emma Ferry